Singularity resolution from polymer quantum matter: s:0 The dynamic

-Since the cosine integral function belongs to $\msf{L}^2(\mbb{R},\txt{d}p_{\phi})$, the above expectation value is in fact equal to $\phi^{\star}$.
-That is to say \tit{the evolution is frozen}.
+Since the cosine integral function defined in \eref{e:0000} belongs to $\msf{L}^2(\mbb{R},\txt{d}p_{\phi})$, this expectation value is in fact equal to $\phi^{\star}$.
+That is to say the evolution is \tit{frozen}.
 This result is then in direct disagreement with the predictions of GR.
-In consequence, our states exhibit an unphysical behavior in the low energy (large $v$) limit.
+In consequence, our states exhibit an unphysical behavior in the low energy (large $|v|$) limit.

 Our model then still lacks an appropriate \tit{physical} Hilbert space.
 To explore the possibilities of constructing it, let us first go back to analyzing the solutions to \eref{e:16} but this time by considering the wave functions on the configuration space as opposed to the momentum one used in \eref{e:75}.
-Then, the evolution of a state $\psi_v\equi\psi(v,\cdot)$ can be viewed as an assignment $v\mapsto\psi_v\in\msf{H}_v$, where $v\in\mbb{R}$.
+On the configuration space, the evolution of a state $\psi_v\equi\psi(v,\cdot)$ can be viewed as an assignment $v\mapsto\psi_v\in\msf{H}_v$, where $v\in\mbb{R}$.
 The Hilbert space $\msf{H}_v$ is spanned by eigenstates of $\hat{H}_{\txt{S}}$ for a fixed value of $v$.
 However, per analogy with the loop quantization of the geometry \cite{ashtekar:06c} we can distinguish sectors that are invariant with respect to the action of $\hat{H}_{\txt{S}}$ at $v$.
-These sectors consist of functions that are supported on the lattices $\mbb{L}(\varphi_0)\mu_v$, where $\mu_v\equi1/|v|$ and
+These sectors consist of functions that are supported on the lattices $\mbb{L}(\varphi_0)\mu_v$, where $\mu_v=1/|v|$ [see \eref{e:28}, \eref{e:15}, and the definition of $v$ in the sentence prior to \eref{e:16}] and